Thoroughbred Racing Internship

 Our Values & Beliefs

 | WOW EVERY GUEST | OWN IT! | LISTEN & CONNECT – PEOPLE MATTER | FUEL THE FUN & PASS IT ON | TRUST IN OUR TEAM | #WE CARE | PURSUE YOUR POTENTIAL |BE BOLD| BE ALL IN |

-Woodbine has a new and exciting opportunity that we would like to share.
-We are launching our Thoroughbred Racing Internship Program for our 2021 season.
-This is a temporary assignment that is open for our internal employees and external candidates.
-It is an amazing opportunity for people to pursue their potential and experience the thrill of horse-racing first-hand.
+Woodbine will host the Thoroughbred Racing Internship Program for our 2023 season.
+This is a temporary assignment that is open for all who wish to experience the thrill of horse-racing first-hand.

-The successful incumbents will spend an exciting 16 weeks working in all facets of the Racing Department to better understand Thoroughbred Racing and the day-to-day running of both the Racing Operations and our Race Office.
-This program aims to expose team members to the world of racing to learn more about the industry and possibly open the door for more career opportunities in the future.
+The successful incumbents will spend an exciting 12 to 16 weeks working in all facets of the Racing Department to better understand Thoroughbred Racing and the day-to-day running of both the Racing Operations and our Race Office.
 The hourly wage rate for this internship will be $18 per hour, working 40 hours per week.

 - Observe the work of departmental subject matter experts and make note of best practices and main accountabilities